Sampo Oyj Sampo Plc: Disclosure Under Chapter 9 Section 5 Of The Securities Market Act (BlackRock, Inc.)

 ADVERTISEMENT

-obligation arose due to Sampo A shares owned directly by BlackRock, Inc.
+to Sampo A shares owned directly by BlackRock, Inc. and its funds, going

 Sampo's share capital comprises 555,351,850 shares, of which 554,151,850